ojsde/openAIRE/readme.md

 Install
 -------

+Installing using a release from Github:

+ 1. Download the latest compatible release from https://github.com/ojsde/openAIRE/releases.
+Unzip.
- * Disable the old OpenAIRE plugin from Settings -> Website -> Plugins -> Generic Plugin -> OpenAIRE Plugin.
+ 2. Disable the old OpenAIRE plugin from Settings -> Website -> Plugins -> Generic Plugin -> OpenAIRE Plugin.
- * Remove the old OpenAIRE plugin from plugins/generic/openAIRE/.
+ 3. Remove the old OpenAIRE plugin folder from plugins/generic/.
- * Copy the release source or unpack the release package into the OJS plugins/generic/openAIRE/ folder.
+ 4. Move the new OpenAIRE plugin folder to OJS plugins/generic/ folder.
- * Go to Settings -> Website -> Plugins -> Generic Plugin -> OpenAIRE Plugin and enable the plugin.
+ 5. Go to Settings -> Website -> Plugins -> Generic Plugin -> OpenAIRE Plugin and enable the plugin.

 Version History
 ---------------